AcerNg548/News-homepage/README.md

-# Frontend Mentor - Newsletter sign-up form with success message solution
+# Frontend Mentor - News homepage solution

-This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
+This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview